-October 31, 2019 Last date to submit school's continuous improvement plan into WISEgrants.
+October 31, 2022 Last date to submit school's continuous improvement plan into WISEgrants.
 Ongoing Strategies to address needs in the school improvement plans are approved by DPI.
-Once one or more evidence- based strategies are approved by DPI LEAs may budget for approved evidence-based strategies in WISEgrants.
-June 30, 2020 All CSI grant funds encumbered.
-Any funds not expended may be carried over into the next school year.
-September 30, 2020 Final financial claims due.
-August 31, 2020 End of Year report for CSI due.
+Once one or more evidence- based strategies are approved by DPI LEAs must budget for approved evidence-based strategies in WISEgrants.
+June 30, 2023 All CSI grant funds encumbered.
+Carryover of unused funds is determined on an annual basis.
+September 30, 2023 Final financial claims due.